Emotional intelligence, unfortunately, isn’t commonly taught.

 - Not as “readable” as some other titles – it’s aware of its scientific background.

 - A bit too general for those already familiar with the topic.

-3. Mind Over Mood – Dennis Greenberger and Christine A. Padesky
+3. Mind Over Mood by Dennis Greenberger and Christine A. Padesky

 This book has sold well over a million copies so it must be doing something right!
-It relies on the process of cognitive behavioural therapy (CBT), which is a favourite technique among therapists.
+It relies on the process of cognitive behavioral therapy (CBT), which is a favorite technique among therapists.
 Simply put, CBT is the process of relearning potentially harmful and destructive processes.